marypiper/bcbio_rnaseq_workflow/bcbio_rna-seq_workflow.md

 		- `mget *.tab`
 		- `mget *.bz2`

+4. Create metadata in Excel create sym links by concatenate("ln -s ", column $A2 with path_to_where_files_are_stored, " ", column with name of sym link $D2).
+Can extract parts of column using delimiters in Data tab column to text.

+5. Save Excel as text and replace ^M with new lines in vim: :%s/<Ctrl-V><Ctrl-M>/\r/g

-4. Settings for bcbio- make sure you have following settings in `~/.bashrc` file:
+6. Settings for bcbio- make sure you have following settings in `~/.bashrc` file:

  ```
  unset PYTHONHOME